KatieCardoza/greek_mythology_HJKW/Greek Mythology/source/apollo/index.rst

 Coronis was pregnant with his child but fell in love with *another* man.
 Apollo heard this and, in anger, asked Artemis to kill Coronis.
 Apollo himself once accidentally killed his closest friend and love interest, Hyacinthus, with a discus throw.
-In greif, Apollo created a flower to commemorate his friend.
+In grief, Apollo created a flower to commemorate his friend.
 Another time, a satyr, Marsyas, challenged Apollo to a music competition.
 Apollo won and was so angry he had Marsays flayed alive for being arrogant enough to challenge a god.